Follow us

 27%

-start school with literacy and developmental vulnerabilities*
+of children start school with literacy and developmental vulnerabilities.3

 Together, we can inspire children